stavro/ecto_hstore/README.md

 Ecto.Hstore
 ===========

+> Note: This package works with the current versions of Postgrex and Ecto.
+However, upon the next major release of Postgrex, a more efficient Hstore decoder will be merged into the Postgrex core plugin, and this text-based parsing workaround will no longer be needed.

 Ecto.Hstore adds Postgres Hstore compatibility to your Ecto models for storing sets of key/value pairs within a single PostgreSQL value.
 This can be useful in various scenarios, such as rows with many attributes that are rarely examined, or semi-structured data.
 Keys and values are simply text strings.

 Hstore structures are represented by Elixir Maps.